 Licensure is not required for entry-level positions as a health and safety engineer.
 A Professional Engineering (PE) license, which allows for higher levels of leadership and independence, can be acquired later in one's career.
 Licensed engineers are called professional engineers (PEs).
 A PE can oversee the work of other engineers, sign off on projects, and provide services directly to the public.
 State licensure generally requires

-Health and safety engineers typically have professional certification.
-Certifications include the following:
+Health and safety engineers can earn professional certifications, including the following:

 The median annual wages for health and safety engineers in the top industries in which they work are as follows: